- The disease

 9. Environmental evaluation

 Sampling environmental surfaces in any setting is rarely warranted for single cases.
-Further advice can be obtained through the jurisdictional animal health agency, which can assist in identifying local avian veterinary expertise.
+Further advice can be obtained through [NSW DPI], which can assist in identifying local avian veterinary expertise.

 10. Contact management